-Cannabis Social Use has long been lined to negative things, from its smell to its purported negative impacts on the human body.
+On-site Cannabis Use or Cannabis Social Use has long been linked to negative things, from its smell to its purported negative impacts on the human body.
 Despite cannabis becoming legal medically or recreationally in many states, the public or social use of cannabis remains mostly illegal.
 This is a direct result of the stigma that has been federally mandated since 1937, with zero research going into any benefit of cannabis and only being approved for finding negative impacts and the harms of cannabis use.
 For this very reason, Israel and not the United States remains the epicenter of cannabis science.

 Read Thomas’ Article on the Social Use of Cannabis at the Cannabis Law & Regulation Reporter – Here.

 Cannabis entrepreneurs should look into the General Provisions found under Article 55 of the new Illinois Cannabis Regulation and Tax Act (the “Act”), 410 ILCS 705/55-25.
 Let’s put it on the page for you:

 - A unit of local government, including a home rule

 unit, or any non-home rule county within the unincorporated territory of the county may regulate the on-premises consumption of cannabis at or in a cannabis business establishment within its jurisdiction in a manner consistent with this Act.
 A cannabis business establishment or other entity authorized or permitted by a unit of local government to allow on-site consumption shall not be deemed a public place within the meaning of the Smoke Free Illinois Act.